 Winter 1974 ('exploitation' has gone, along with 'reverence' honey still not banned):

 Veganism is defined as a way of living on the products of the plant kingdom to the exclusion of flesh, fish, fowl, eggs, animal milk and its derivatives.
 It encourages the study and use of alternatives for all commodities normally derived wholly or partly from animals.
-The objects of the Vegan Society are to further knowledge of an interest in sound nutrition and in veganism and the vegan method of agriculture as a means of increasing the potential of the earth to the physical, moral and economic advantage of mankind.

 Winter 1979 (honey affirmatively mentioned as permissible):

 Veganism is defined as a way of living on the products of the plant kingdom to the exclusion of flesh, fish, fowl, eggs, animal milk and its derivatives (the taking of honey being left to individual conscience).
 It encourages the study and use of alternatives for all commodities normally derived wholly or partly from animals.
-The objects of the Vegan Society are to further knowledge of an interest in sound nutrition and in veganism and the vegan method of agriculture as a means of increasing the potential of the earth to the physical, moral and economic advantage of mankind.

 Winter 1981 (much expanded, honey still affirmatively mentioned as permissible):

 The Vegan Society was formed in 1944 by a group of vegetarians who had become aware of the suffering inseparable from their diet.
 Its advantages as regards human health and the wise use of the world's resources became apparent and in 1964 it was granted Charity status.
 In 1979 it became a Limited Company and its Charity status was confirmed.
 Its declared object is "to further knowledge of an interest in sound nutrition and in veganism and the vegan method of agriculture as a means of increasing the potential of the earth to the physical, moral and economic advantage of mankind".
-Veganism is defined as a way of living on the products of the plant kingdom to the exclusion of flesh, fish, fowl, eggs, animal milk and its derivatives (the taking of honey being left to individual conscience).
-It encourages the study and use of alternatives for all commodities normally derived wholly or partly from animals.
-Free from commitment to any religious, political, philosophical, social, dietary or medical group, members of the Vegan Society endeavour to co-operate with all who are seeking a positive way forward for mankind.

 Summer 1985 (exploitation is back at the top, but honey still optional)

 Veganism may be defined as a way of living which seeks to exclude, as far as is possible and practical, all forms of exploitation of, and cruelty to, the animal kingdom for food, clothing or any other purpose.
-In dietary terms, it refers to the practice of dispensing with all animal produce - including flesh, fish, fowl, eggs, (non-human) animal milks, and their derivatives, with the taking of honey being left to the individual conscience. [the society's website claims that this definition began in 1979 - they are clearly wrong, as the previous definition appeared in its newsletter until spring 1985]
+In dietary terms, it refers to the practice of dispensing with all animal produce - including flesh, fish, fowl, eggs, (non-human) animal milks, and their derivatives, with the taking of honey being left to the individual conscience.

 Winter 1988 - as above, except honey added to the list of banned substances.